v-alan-m/Python-Microservice-on-AWS/README.md

           - Click on -> Deploy API
             - Stage: Test
             - Click on -> Deploy
+            - Once deployed, OPTIONS shows up in stages
 - Go to: http://localhost:8080/hotel/addHotel.html
   - Using:
     1. python -m http.server 8080
     2. python -m webbrowser -t "http://localhost:8080/hotel/addHotel.html"
   - Create a new entry and now the request will return **status code** of **200**.

 # Serverless Microservices
+- Parses the information from the submitted form
+- Add it to a database

 # Containerised Microservices